Who was Mary of Nazareth, Jesus’ mother?

 ‘When the wine gave out, the mother of Jesus said to him “They have no wine.”
 And Jesus said to her “Woman, what concern is that to you and to me?
 My hour has not yet come.”
 His mother said to the servants “Do whatever he tells you.”
 Now standing there were six stone water jars for the Jewish rites of purification, each holding twenty or thirty gallons.
 Jesus said to the “Fill the jars with water.”
 And they filled them up to the brim.’

 Mary watched her son during the three years he spent teaching and traveling around the country.
-She saw that the authorities viewed his actions and words with mounting apprehension.
+She saw that the authorities viewed his actions and words with mounting hostility.

 The Jewish authorities were in a difficult situation.
 They were trying to maintain a delicate balance of political stability between the Romans and the Jewish population.
 They saw Jesus as a threat to this stability.

-The situation became progressively worse.
 Mary saw the danger coming, but was unable to protect her son.
-Eventually, during an incident in the crowded city of Jerusalem, Jesus was arrested, given a swift trial, and executed in the hideous manner reserved for criminals.
+Eventually, during an incident in the crowded city of Jerusalem, Jesus was arrested, given a swift trial, and executed in the hideous manner reserved for 1st century AD terrorists.

 Mary saw her son tortured and killed.
 Jesus had been her baby, the boy she educated, the young man she was so proud of.
 She now saw him tormented and executed by brutal soldiers.

-AND A GOOD FRIDAY WAS HAD BY ALL, by Bruce Dawe
+AND A GOOD FRIDAY WAS HAD BY ALL

 You men there, keep those women back